 But I've never checked, never had a batch go bad, and I'm a guru!

 Sorry, not a guru...yet!
 Gurus always check their starting pH, without fail, every time.
 Because gurus understand the value of the knowledge it bestows.
 Look, we get it...most people who've never checked their pH and who can read directions have never had a batch go bad.
 That doesn't mean they're going to be able to brew consistent, store-bought quality kombucha at home, every time...and that's the point.
 You get that consistency by (among other things) starting with the same pH, every time.
 Be a guru...always check your starting pH.

 What should I use to check my pH levels?

-- Use an adhesive thermometer to monitor your brew’s fermentation temperature
+Monitor Fermentation Temperature: Utilize an adhesive thermometer to keep a close eye on your brew's fermentation temperature.

 Start Your Brew at a pH of 4: Initiating your brew at this pH level helps in creating the ideal environment for fermentation.